ajmorton/advent_of_code/2019-rust2024/Thoughts.md

 edit: This doesn't make sense.
 3,308 `clone`s, 3250 `insert`s, 6390 `contain`s makes for a lot of hashing and memcopies.
 Half the runtime is spent inside the IntComputer(!!).
 Is AHash smart enough to recognise the key is (isize, isize) and use a fast hash?
 This is way faster than it should be.

 Some cleanup to do.
 Will probably come back to it when all days are finished.

+## Day 16: Flawed Frequency Transmission
+I saw `Flawed Frequency Transmission` and immediately knew it was Fast Fourier transforms.
+Turns out my ElEng degreee will be used for precisely one thing.
+Didn't really care for today, and worst of all it's *slow*.
+I'll need to come back to this but definitely at a later date.